EboQuabena/docs/README.md

-This is the source code to Francis Nkrumah's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is the source code to Francis Nkrumah's public academic website: https://eboquabena.github.io/docs/.
+Feel free to clone this code for your personal use.